20,000 signatures reached

 To: Donald Trump, Representative Marjorie Taylor Greene, Republicans in Congress

-Right-wing disinformation and attacks against disaster workers are preventing people from getting the urgent help they need.
-In the wake of devastating natural disasters like Hurricanes Helene and Milton, accessible and accurate information, including weather forecasts and disaster relief, can be lifesaving for those impacted.
-Instead of focusing on helping our communities recover from these latest natural disasters, Republicans have been disseminating harmful disinformation about FEMA's response and relief efforts, discouraging people from getting the help they urgently need.
+And this isn't the first time.
+Right-wing disinformation and attacks against disaster workers prevented people from getting the urgent help they needed in the wake of devastating natural disasters like Hurricanes Helene and Milton.
+Conservative-fueled conspiracies have even resulted in meteorologists receiving death threats for reporting on the weather and explaining climate science.
+Accessible and accurate information, including weather forecasts and disaster relief, can be lifesaving for those impacted.
+Instead of focusing on helping our communities recover from these latest natural disasters, Republicans disseminated harmful disinformation about FEMA's response and relief efforts, discouraging people from getting the help they urgently need.
+And they're doing it again.

 Why is this important?